python/mypy/docs/source/kinds_of_types.rst

 .. note::

    If you pass a TypedDict object as an argument to a function, no type annotation is usually necessary since mypy can infer the desired type based on the declared argument type.
+Also, if an assignment target has been previously defined, and it has a TypedDict type, mypy will treat the assigned value as a TypedDict, not ``Dict``.

 Now mypy will recognize these as valid:

 .. code-block:: python

-   movie['name']  # Okay, type is str
-   movie['year']  # Okay, type is int
+   name = movie['name']  # Okay; type of name is str year = movie['year']  # Okay; type of year is int

 Mypy will detect an invalid key as an error:

 .. code-block:: python

-   movie['director']  # Error: 'director' is not a valid key
+   director = movie['director']  # Error: 'director' is not a valid key

 Mypy will also reject a runtime-computed expression as a key, as it can't verify that it's a valid key.
 You can only use string